juliazam/notes/gulp-minify-css.md

-# Create Gulp tasks for transpiling SCSS-files into minified CSS-files
+# Transpile SCSS-files into minified CSS-files 'on fly'

 1. __Node.js and Gulp__